kubernetes/enhancements/keps/sig-apps/4563-eviction-request-api/README.md

 `.status.activeInterceptorCompleted` should be true or `.status.heartbeatTime` has exceeded the deadline.

-`.status.evictionRequestCancellationPolicy` should be `Allow` on creation, as its resolution should be left to the eviction request controller.
+`.status.evictionRequestCancellationPolicy` is defaulted to `Allow` on creation.
+Its resolution should then be left to interceptors.

 `.status.podEvictionStatus.failedAPIEvictionCounter` can be only incremented.